tidoe/hanzi.js/README.md

 For example, `<hanzi colors="1:blue,2:red">⿰口馬</hanzi>` colours 口 blue and 馬 red.

 If a descriptor is at the index's position, every of its components will be coloured (if not having attributed an own colour name).

+### comp

+This attribute is for testing.
+You can pass the original character which will then be drawn under the produced character in orange.

+For example, `<hanzi comp="嗎">⿰口馬</hanzi>` can be used to compare the character produced by ⿰口馬 with the original character 嗎.

+### dset

+In case you cannot or do not want to enter the descriptor symbols, you can define a new set.
+The value of the attribute has to be a string of the form ⬚⿰⿱⿴⿵⿶⿷⿸⿹⿺⿻⿲⿳△ in which every descriptor was replaced by its new correspondence.

+For example, `<hanzi dset="O-^@MWCPTLXHZA">^-口口馬</hanzi>` produces (the hanzi.js version of) 駡.

+This is especially useful if your HTML document uses another charset than UTF-8, e.g. Big5 in which the descriptors are not encoded.
+In this case you must add `charset="UTF-8"` to the `<script>` tags which load the hanzi.js scripts since the new descriptors are internally replaced by the original ones.

 ### scales